Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

-Tables \ref{tab:mnist_memtot} and \ref{tab:fmnist_memtot} report for each method and configuration (i.e., batch size or $\alpha_{bs}$) on the two datasets: i) the final misclassification error with, in parenthesis, the difference (\%) of misclassification error with respect to SP: a negative difference of error indicates an accuracy improvement, while a positive one indicates an accuracy degradation, ii) the final size of the model with, in parenthesis, the percentage of space saved with respect to SP, and iii) the total memory occupation during the training computed as the area under the training-memory curve shown in Figures~\ref{fig:dynhp_totmem} with, in parenthesis, the percentage of memory savings w.r.t.
+Tables \ref{tab:mnist_memtot} and \ref{tab:fmnist_memtot} report for each method and configuration (i.e., batch size or $\alpha_{bs}$) on the two datasets: i) the final misclassification error with, in parenthesis, the difference (\%) of misclassification error with respect to SP: a negative difference of error indicates an accuracy improvement, while a positive one indicates an accuracy degradation, ii) the final size of the model with, in parenthesis, the percentage of space saved with respect to SP, and iii) the total memory occupation (denoted as ``Tot.
+Memory Usage'' in the tables) during the training computed as the area under the training-memory curve (like the ones shown in Figure~\ref{fig:dynhp_totmem}) with, in parenthesis, the percentage of memory savings w.r.t.
 SP based on the whole training epochs.
-Table~\ref{tab:mnist_memtot} reveals that, with a proper tuning (batch size = 100), on MNIST data HP reaches a $88$\% space saving on the model and a reduction of memory used during training of up to $77\%$ of memory while showing an improvement of performance of $1\%$ w.r.t. the SP performance.
+We use this metric to make a fair comparison with SP, i.e. in our method, the total memory usage changes during training, while with SP, it remains fixed.
+Table~\ref{tab:mnist_memtot} reveals that, with a proper tuning (batch size = 100), on the MNIST dataset, HP achieves $88$\% memory saving on the model and a reduction of memory used during training of up to $77\%$ while slightly improving the accuracy performance ($0.01\%$) w.r.t.
+SP at the same time.
 Conversely, in the case of Fashion-MNIST (Table~\ref{tab:fmnist_memtot}), we see that HP achieves a final $77$\% model reduction by using, during training, $52\%$ less memory than SP.
-Also in this case, the relative accuracy degradation with respect SP is just $2\%$.
-This results can be considered an additional confirmation that neural networks are often over-parametrized and, thus, it is possible to significantly reduce their size sometimes without at a minimal cost in terms of accuracy.
+In this case, we note an accuracy degradation with respect to SP, which is limited to only $2\%$.
+These results can be considered an additional confirmation that neural networks are often over-parametrized and, thus, it is possible to significantly reduce their size at a minimal cost, if any, in terms of accuracy.